 This topic is an ongoing composition that is part of my Mind-Body Medicine series.
 I talk about the anatomy and physiology of the hypodermis and the contents within it, including the tissues within the hypodermis: Fat, muscle, bone, tendon, ligament, specialized connective tissue cells, and glands.

 No one has described the fluid flow under the skin, other than in words closely associated with blood vessels.
 We have to realize that a very large part of “body water” is not found in the cardiovascular system at all, and in fact, freely flows between and inside of organs along a highway called connective tissue.
 The space between and within all organs is made up of fluid (mostly water) and connective tissue.
 All connective tissue is made up of fibers (either loosely or densely connected to each other) and cells.
 Some connective tissue, e.g. the loose stuff, has a large variety of cells.
 Dense connective tissue (ligaments, tendons, cartilage, and bone) tend to have fewer different types of cells in favor of a larger number of specific types of cells.
+Fat has mostly cells and fewer fibers in some areas or has a lot of fibers to make a thick fat fabric (cellulite and fat pads for shaping the body).

 The number of different types of cells reflects the necessary functions of the tissue in discussion.
 Besides being important for providing immune cells, loose connective tissue is described as “connecting” two different tissue types.
 Most people think the word “connecting” means it is for physical or structural reasons.
 It could also mean physiologically connecting, as in providing nutrition to certain tissues or organs, something we keep shoving onto the blood vasculature’s plate.